 Historically, we were engaged solely in the exploration and development of precious metal and base metal mineral properties.
-More recently, our focus has been directed to properties with the potential to host rare earth elements.
-As we have become more involved in the rare earth sector and have gained greater knowledge of the global rare earth supply chain, our attention, starting in about September 2012, has expanded to the down-stream processing of rare earth products.
+Our focus was then directed to properties with the potential to host rare earth elements.
+As we have become more involved in the rare earth sector and have gained greater knowledge of the global rare earth supply chain, our attention, starting in about September 2012, expanded to the down-stream processing of rare earth products.